 Antiracism and Public Accountability

-As a first step in improving public accountability, the City of Bellingham recently implemented a “Safe Spaces“ program where community members can make a complaint regarding the City of Bellingham’s services or their experience interacting with City employees.
-This creates an avenue for those who feel unable or unwilling to bring forth a complaint due to real or perceived barriers.
+As a first step in improving public accountability, the City of Bellingham worked with the Whatcom Dispute Resolution Center to create a “Safe Spaces“ program where community members can make a complaint regarding the City of Bellingham’s services or their experience interacting with City employees.
+On September 27, 2021 the City Council passed a Resolution Affirming that Racism is a Public Health Crisis.
+Whatcom County passed a similar resolution.

 Civilian Oversight of Law Enforcement

-The Council is considering implementing civilian oversight of law enforcement.
+The Council is working with the Mayor’s office to strengthen civilian oversight of law enforcement.
 As currently conceived, a new board would review use of force and other incidents of concern to determine whether such incidents were thoroughly and fairly investigated.
 A board may also review patterns of police encounters to identify where policies and practices should be changed.
-Work is underway to develop a set of options for Council consideration.

 - Video, June 21, 2021, Options for Civilian Oversight of Law Enforcement in Bellingham